How to Deduplicate People and Companies in Bulk and Automatically

 Step 1 looks through the records in your database, examining the fields that you specify for a match.

 Click the + Field button to add fields you want to look at for duplicates, along with some parameters on what to look for.
 You want to choose fields that, in combination, give a high degree of certainty that the matched records are duplicates.
-See the Duplicate Identification Rules reference in the Module Overview for complete details.
+See the Setting the Criteria for Finding Duplicate Matches article for complete details.

 For example, to find duplicate people, you may use the "First Name," "Last Name," and "Email Domain" fields.
 People with the same first name AND last name AND email domain will show as possible duplicates.